-See how you can DIY a Little Tikes Cozy Coupe makeover (for boys or girls) with simple cleaning and spray paint!
+See how you can makeover a custom Little Tikes Cozy Coupe car (for boys or girls) with simple cleaning and spray paint!

 Affiliate links used in this post.
 Read more about my affiliate link usage here.

 For the longest time, I've been meaning to give our Little Tikes Cozy Coupe new life.
 It's was Emmie's car when she was a toddler, and since she has grown out of it, Jackson has been using it (and absolutely loving it).
 It's seen better days though - it was incredibly faded and kind of gross from being outside in the elements for years.
 I've heard of doing makeovers on these cars before, so I thought I'd give it a try last week.
 It was our spring break, so I had two little helpers to assist...you'll see how they helped throughout the post!

 Now, let me get this out there - would it be much easier to go out and buy a new one?
 Definitely.
 But this ended up being a fun DIY project with the kids that only cost us $10-15 and gave new life to something that was probably destined for the trash pile.
 I call that a win!

 This step is actually much easier than you would think!
 There are only a few screws that hold the whole thing together.

 (Just for clarification, I'm using a 30th anniversary style Cozy Coupe for this post.)
 There are four screws in the back of the car that need to be removed.
 They are located on the left and right sides of the cup holders in the back and right below the roof in the back.
 If there anything like ours, they're going to be a little rusty and difficult to get out...a ratcheting screwdriver helps a lot with this step!

 Once those are out, the roof should pop off pretty easily.
 Next, carefully take the four posts that hold up the roof out of the main body of the car...I say carefully because you are going to be totally grossed out by what you find inside the bottom of the posts.